Types of Insolvent Liquidations

 If there are enough assets to justify the costs, the Official Receiver will arrange for a Licensed Insolvency Practitioner to be appointed Liquidator, otherwise he will be the Liquidator.
 Whether or not he is Liquidator the Official Receiver will remain responsible for investigating the conduct of the directors and taking whatever action he considers appropriate to instigate prosecution of offenders.
 He will be concerned, for example, to see if the directors continued trading when they knew or ought to have known that the company was insolvent; whether any creditor has been given preferential treatment e.g. the directors or perhaps the bank, or landlord, who may have been guaranteed by the directors.
 He will check to see if there have been any breaches of company law or tax law, e.g. late filing of accounts, annual returns etc. If there is evidence that the directors had not acted properly then the Insolvency Service may bring a prosecution under the Company Directors Disqualification Act.

 The costs of a Compulsory Liquidation are generally higher than those for a Voluntary Liquidation because the Insolvency Service charges substantial fees to finance the costs of running the Official Receiver’s department and paying for those cases where there are no assets to pay for their own Liquidation.
-There is a one off charge of £6,000 together with a further charge of 15% of all assets if the Official Receiver is liquidator, in addition to the other Liquidation costs.
+There are charges totalling £11,000 together with a further charge of 15% of all assets if the Official Receiver is liquidator, in addition to the other Liquidation costs.
 For this reason Compulsory Liquidations are generally less beneficial to creditors than Voluntary.